About this tour

 From Viñales to Havana: 3 hours

-For the greatest efficiency and comfort, all of our Cuba group tours use a mixture of private transportation, local Viazul bus and taxi.
+For the greatest efficiency and comfort, all of our Cuba group tours use air-conditioned private transportation between destinations wherever possible.

 Spending Money on Tour

 Everyone is different in the amount of money they will spend on one of our Cuba group tours.
 Your main expenses on our 10 Day Cuba Group Tour will be food, drinks, airport departure transportation, souvenirs, optional activities, and tips.
-For our 10 Day Cuba Group tour we estimate that you will need between USD$400 – USD$550 for expenses (not including the on location payment).
+For our 10 Day Cuba Group tour we estimate that you will need approximately CUC50.00 – CUC60.00 per person, per day to cover your local expenses.

 Our Single Supplement Policy

 If you’ve ever been a solo explorer, you’ll know the annoyance of having to pay a supplement in order to have a single room.
 That’s not our style, so we waive the single supplement on all our Cuba group tours.
-You have the option of sharing rooms if you want – it’s entirely up to you.
+You still have the option of sharing a room if you want – it’s entirely up to you.

-Our small Cuba group tours include your arrival transfer from the airport on arrival.
+Our small Cuba group tours include your arrival transfer from the airport to your joining accommodation (Havana airport only) on arrival.
 When you’re ready to leave, your local Cuban guide can arrange your airport transfer on departure at local prices.

 As a minimum, you will need an average level of fitness and mobility to join this tour.
 Partaking in small group travel can be more physically demanding than your more conventional holidays.
 You should be able to walk without the aid of another person, climb a couple of flights of stairs, step on and off buses and other forms of transport, and carry your own luggage.